FrancoisGib/FrancoisGib/README.md

 - A microservices project for auto containers deployments in Kubernetes cluster written in Spring and React (+rabbitmq, typescript, pgsql, docker...)
 [Microservices](https://github.com/FrancoisGib/projet-microservices)

+- A printf like in assembly (print arrays, but not floats). [mprintf](https://github.com/FrancoisGib/mprintf)

-- A conception project in java, with maven.
+- A conception project in java, with maven (vehicles management).
 [Conception](https://github.com/FrancoisGib/conception)

-- A strategy game made in Java.
-[Pandemic](https://github.com/FrancoisGib/Pandemic)
+- The emulation of a microprocessor with its own assembly language.
+[Microprocessor](https://github.com/FrancoisGib/microprocessor)

 - A small funny game in pure JS.
 [Bird Shooter](https://github.com/FrancoisGib/birdShooter)

-- The emulation of a microprocessor with its own assembly language.
-[Microprocessor](https://github.com/FrancoisGib/microprocessor)

 # Skills